winksaville/csgrs/readme.md

 # csg.rs

 Constructive Solid Geometry (CSG) is a modeling technique that uses Boolean operations like union and intersection to combine 3D solids.
-This library implements CSG operations on meshes elegantly and concisely using BSP trees, and is meant to serve as an easily understandable implementation of the algorithm.
+This library implements CSG operations on meshes simply using BSP trees.
+It is meant to add CSG to the larger [Dimforge](https://www.dimforge.com/) ecosystem, be largely compatible with [OpenSCAD](https://openscad.org/), work in a wide variety of environments, and be reasonably performant.

 ![Example CSG output](docs/csg.png)